 The bottom line

-A balance transfer to a credit card with an introductory APR period can make it easier to pay down your credit card debt.
-If your balance transfer is denied, you can work with your credit card issuer to find solutions.
-Spending some time improving your credit score or addressing the specific reasons your transfer was rejected may enable you to successfully transfer a balance in a few months.
-If you need an immediate solution, requesting a lower rate on your existing card or applying for a personal loan may be the best way forward.
+Transferring a balance to a credit card with a 0 percent introductory APR offer can make it easier to pay down your credit card debt.
+But if your balance transfer is denied, you can work with your credit card issuer to find a solution.